timChase98/388Example/README.md

 # ECE 388 Board Submission Standards

 ## Directory Layout
 In the base Directory should be your Kicad project files and a directory called "renders" which contains the output files from your project.
-If you want to also version control your firmware (which you probably should) you can have a folder called "software" or "firmware" to manage code.
-You must also add the gitignore from this repo.
+If you want to also version control your firmware (which you probably should) you can have a folder called "firmware" to manage code.
+You must also have the gitignore from that came with your repo.

 Your repo should be well maintained and updated regularly.
 I should not just see a single commit titled "done".
 You should be making frequent commits as you make changes to the status of your project.
 You should also regularly push.

 ## Submissions
 Submissions should be in the form of GitHub Releases.
 When a deadline comes around whatever the latest release on your repo is will be taken as your submission.
 You should not email me submissions, email submissions will not be graded.
+Each submission must have a unique tag number starting X.00 where X is the number assoicated with the submission.
+When asked to resubmit you should increment the minor version number of the tag.
+EX if you just submitted with a tag of v1.00 the first resubmission should be tagged v1.01, the 10th resubmission would be v1.10.
+The hundredth submission should be taken as a sign that it's time revaluate some things.

 Documentation on how to create a release can be found [HERE](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/managing-releases-in-a-repository).

 #### Schematics Submission
-You will create a release called "Schematic Submission"
+You will create a release called "Schematic Submission" with an initial tag of v1.00

 ERC must be run on all schematic before submission.
 ERC errors will not only make your board not work, it will also make your design get rejected.
 Schematics should be submitted as a PDF located in the "renders" folder.
 To get Kicad to produce a PDF of your schematic select the plotter icon from the top menu and select the following settings.